 Standard Steel Doors and Frames for Modular Masonry Construction

-The use of a standard modular dimension common to building products such as masonry improves finished structure by the following:
+The use of a standard modular dimension common to building products such as masonry improves finished buildings and structures in the following ways:

-- Increased accuracy, legibility, and simplicity of working drawings and contract documents.
+- Increased accuracy, legibility, and simplicity of contract documents.

 - Added aesthetic flexibility induced by small unit standardization, allowing freedom of architectural design.